S1lence-z/cook-book/README.md

 1. Open the cloned directory in your favorite IDE and start the main.py file

-2. Change you login credentials in the db_login.py file to your local databse
+2. Change your login credentials in the db_login.py file to your local databse

 3. Alternatively, you can navigate to the cloned directory in your command line and run the following command:
     ```